-National Fire Prevention Week 2019 is October 6 to 12.
-The brainchild of the National Fire Protection Association (NFPA), this seven-day awareness period is meant to help both households and business owners understand the dangers of fires, as well as offer crucial fire safety tips to help stem the blaze before it gets out of hand.
+National Fire Prevention Week 2020 is October 4-10.
+The brainchild of the National Fire Protection Association (NFPA), this weeklong awareness event is meant to help both households and business owners understand the dangers of fires, as well as offer crucial fire safety tips to help stem the blaze before it gets out of hand.

-- Just over 30 percent of these fires stem from cooking-related activities
+- Over 30 percent of these fires stem from cooking-related activities.

-- 11 percent are accidental and caused by "carelessness" while nearly 8 percent were due to electrical malfunction.
+- Over 11 percent of fires were accidental and caused by "carelessness" while nearly 8 percent were due to electrical malfunction.

-"Ensuring a safe and secure work environment should be of the utmost importance in any workplace," Haefner warned.
-"Keeping employees protected means not only putting measures in place to keep them safe, but making sure employees are aware of the policies and procedures that can protect themselves, too."
 Not only are many employees ill-prepared for urgent situations, but some business owners are dropping the ball on compliance measures designed to mitigate the risk of fires by addressing their root causes.
-As noted in a recent posting for the NFPA's blog Xchange, many electrical injuries and fires that have occurred in recent years could have been avoided had businesses complied with the rules and compliance protocols found in NFPA 70E, which lists some of the best practices to help protect personnel from shock, arc flash and electrocution hazards.
+As noted by the NFPA, many electrical injuries and fires that have occurred in recent years could have been avoided had businesses complied with the rules and compliance protocols found in NFPA 70E, which lists some of the best practices to help protect personnel from shock, arc flash and electrocution hazards.
 Other contributing factors include insufficient awareness of hazards and inadequate training.

 The 5 Fire Safety Tips You Need to Know

-The day-to-day pressures of running a business and managing employees may be difficult; but implementing workplace safety protocols is simple.
-Here are a few crucial fire safety tips that can help you and your staff members avoid workplace fire hazards:
+The day-to-day pressures of running a business and managing employees may be difficult and mult-faceted, but implementing workplace safety protocols is a necessary step to take.
+Here are a few crucial fire safety tips that can help with workplace fire hazard awareness and prevention:

 - Label fire hazards: The best fire safety measure is, of course, fire prevention.
 By clearly installing signage that denotes flammable materials and ensuring electrical hazard safety labels are present on equipment to warn of potential hazards that can cause fires, burns and shocks, your staff can be aware of dangers and plan accordingly.

 - Clearly mark all egresses and fire safety equipment: Even if you've run countless drills and worked out your egress to a T, when a real emergency occurs, panic and confusion can render the best laid plans moot.
 That's where clear, readable fire safety signs, exit signs and safety tapes come into play.
 Evacuation and egress procedures must be clearly communicated, and can be done so through a combination of signs and markings.
-The right verbiage and materials (including whether it's "Exit," "Emergency," or other directive verbiage, like photoluminescent signs and markings that glow in the dark can be critical in the event of a blackout.
+The right verbiage and materials (including whether it's "Exit," "Emergency," or other directive verbiage, like photoluminescent signs and markings that glow in the dark) are all important considerations.

 Here are a few characteristics that fire alarm systems need to include: